-- You will find all the Categories on the right side of the page.
-Click on a category name to add meta tags.
+- You will see all the Categories on the right side of the page.
+Find the category and click on it to add meta tags.

-- On the bottom of the Category page, you will find the Yoast Meta Box.
+- At the bottom of the Category page, you will find the Yoast Meta Box.

 As far as date archives are concerned, it is better to keep it disabled.
 Also, you don’t need to make any changes to the special pages.